tytydraco/yessleep/out/Twos_company_but_threes_a_crowd.md

 “We could, like, stop eating, maybe,” Kevin suggested.
 “Or sell a kidney, don’t you only need one?”

-“Yours probably forty percent THC by volume, nobody wants that.”
+“Yours is probably forty percent THC by volume, nobody wants that.”

 The solution: We haphazardly threw together a flier.
 ‘Roommate wanted.
 The U-Block Apartments.
 Cheap rent, don’t be a dick.”
 It was Kevin’s idea, but I was the one who actually printed it out and tacked it onto the bulletin board outside the student union, hoping we’d get lucky and some trust-fund kid would take us up on it.

 A few weeks later, a guy named Trevor called us from the number on the flier.
 Seemed normal, chill.
 A little quiet at first, but he was a student like us and we broke the ice soon enough.
 He moved in one Sunday with two duffel bags and a smile.
 As it turned out, the three of us were going to the same college.
 We were pretty surprised, since neither of us recognised him from around campus.
-But we’re Biochem and he was Accounting, so that made figured.
-I guess it wasn’t that big of a dealfigured.
+But we’re Biochem and he was Accounting, so that figured.
+I guess it wasn’t that big of a deal.

 And for the first few weeks, it was great.
 Actually, it was almost too great.
 This dude fit in with me and Kevin like he was engineered for it.
 He liked the same cheap beer we always get from the local store.
 He smoked too, and was happy to chip in for more weed without asking.
 And when we’d smoke up and get going with our usual rambling jokes and stories, he’d always seem to unknowingly drop the perfect straight line to tee one of us up for a great punchline.
 It was like he’d been fed a data stream of me and Kevin’s entire friendship and he’d optimised his personality to be the perfect missing piece.
 It was like we’d downloaded a brand-new friend from the internet.

 Now, bear in mind, we lived with Trevor for like a month and a half.
 For the most part it really was sweet - life chugging along as it always had, just with a new buddy in the mix.
 These are just a few little instances that stick out to me in hindsight.

 Like, one time, I was talking about almost failing one of my modules, and Trevor absent-mindedly said while he was cracking eggs into a pan, “So what you’re saying is, the only thing you wrote was the title of the project?” setting Kevin up for the perfect, “Yeah, and he spelled it wrong!”
 I think the only reason that I remember that is because it was the first time it actually occurred to me how often that kinda thing happened.

 Another time, we were out on the porch passing a joint back and forth.
 Kevin was rambling about something funny that happened at some legendary party last semester.
 Suddenly, Trevor said, perfectly in sync with Kevin’s cadence, “…and then the sink was full of nails.”

 Kevin stopped.
 “What?
 It was full of… uh… beer.”

 Trevor blinked.
 “Uh, yeah.
 Beer, that’s what I said.”

 But he didn’t, I’m sure of it.
 It hung in the air for a split second, before we shrugged it off and forgot about it as some random awkward misunderstanding.
 But it still felt wrong.

 “Dude, I can’t believe we survived so long without a third,” Kevin mumbled one night maybe a week later, through a mouthful of pizza.
 Trevor had gone to bed, and we were just shooting the shit.